oracle-samples/oci-data-science-ai-samples/jobs/README.md

 Login with your Oracle Cloud account then:

-- go to the Data Science Service
+- In the Oracle Cloud console, select the Data Science Service
-- click on the button `Create Project` and create a new project
+- Click the `Create Project` button and create a new project
-- select the new project
-- under `Resources` go to `Jobs`
+- Select the new project and go to `Jobs` under `Resources`
-- click on the `Create job` button
+- Click the `Create job` button.
-- under `Upload job artifact` click on `select a file` link and select the file `hello_world_job.py` on your computer
+- Under `Upload job artifact`, click the `select a file` link and select the file `hello_world_job.py` from your computer.
-- in the `Logging` section click on the `Select` button, make sure that `Enable logging` is selected and choose your `Log group` from the Drop-Down (if no Log Group appears, you have to create one!)
+- In the `Logging` section, make sure `Enable logging` is selected and choose your `Log Group` from the drop-down menu.
+If no Log Group appears, create one.
-- make sure that the option `Enable automatic log creation` is selected and click on `Select` button
+- Ensure `Enable automatic log creation` is selected and click the `Select` button.
-- set the `Storage` to be at least 50GB
+- Set the `Storage` to at least 50GB.
-- leave the `Default Networking` configuration
+- Keep the `Default Networking` configuration.
-- click on `Create` to create the job
+- Click `Create` to create the job.

 ### Step 3 - run the job